Gissio/radpro/docs/devices/FNIRSI GC-01/install-stlink.md

 * Optional: Solder the 4-pin header to the JP1 pads of the board.
 * If you use Windows, install the [ST-LINK driver](https://www.st.com/en/development-tools/stsw-link009.html).
-* Connect the ST-Link V2 device to SWD.
+* Connect the ST-LINK V2 device to the JP1 pads.
 The pins, from left to right, are:
   * +3.3V
   * SWDIO
   * SWCLK